Hasebul/Hasebul/README.md

 - [Project 3](https://github.com/username/project-3): Brief description of the project

 ## Personal Interests
-In my free time, I enjoy hiking and exploring new places.
+In my free time, I enjoy playing cricket and exploring new places.
 I am also an avid reader and love learning about new technologies and advancements in the field of Machine Learning.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/) or follow me on [Twitter](https://twitter.com/your-twitter-handle/) to stay updated on my latest projects and interests.

-Thanks for visiting my profile!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/hasebul-hasan-shawon-a618091aa/) Thanks for visiting my profile!